Frequently asked questions

 If your beneficiary is a minor, the payment will be made to the minor’s legal guardian or trust.

 If your beneficiary pre-deceases you, his or her share will be paid to your legal representative or another person we are legally allowed to pay.

-Income Protection benefits will be paid monthly in arrears – in other words, you will receive your first benefit payment 30 days after serving out your nominated waiting period.
-For example, if you selected a 30-day waiting period, you will receive your first payment 60 days after lodging your claim.
+Income Protection benefits will be paid monthly in arrears – in other words, you will receive your first benefit payment from 30 days after serving out your nominated waiting period.
+For example, if you selected a 30-day waiting period, you will receive your first payment from 60 days after lodging your claim.

 Do you offer to pay funeral costs in advance?